pavlobu/darkwire.io-server-ts/README.md

 right now it only supports
 **memory based store** (no Redis support as in original darkwire.io !)

+## darkwire.io client that DOES NOT require https and using node-forge instead of window.crypto.subtle can be found [here](https://github.com/pavlobu/darkwire.io/tree/master/client) !

 ## prerequisites:

 you need to have globally installed: